A Subsampling Line-Search Method with Second-Order Results

 We tested SGD with several possible values for the learning rate, namely {1, 0.6, 0.3, 0.1, 0.01, 0.001}.
-Figure~\ref{fig:IJCNN_nn_22-1} shows the performance of a subset of those values, and as one may expect, SGD is quite sensitive to the choice of the step size.
-For this reason, we compare ALAS with the SGD variation corresponding to the best step size value for this problem.
-Note that the step size in ALAS is selected adaptively through a line search, which makes this method more robust.
+Figure~\ref{fig:IJCNN_nn_22-1} shows the performance of a subset of those values: as one may expect, SGD is quite sensitive to the choice of the step size.

-Figures~\ref{fig:IJCNN_nn_22-4-1} and~\ref{fig:IJCNN_nn_22-4-4-1} compare ALAS and SGD with the classical learning rate value for this task (0.01) on the two networks with one and two hidden layers, respectively.
-The results are summarized in Table~\ref{tab:alg_comparison}, where we compare ALAS with the best SGD variant and the standard variant with a learning rate of 0.01.
-To mitigate the iteration and overall cost of both algorithms, we compared the methods based on the minimal error reached over the last 10 seconds of the run and on the median loss over the last two seconds.
-In general, ALAS outperforms SGD on the IJCNN1 task in terms of these metrics.

-The distribution of the chosen step types as described in Algorithm~\ref{alg:alasi} for a few selected runs for the IJCNN1 task is shown in Figure~\ref{fig:steps_IJCNN}.
-The step type distribution is generally very different for different architectures but some common patterns were observed.
-The most frequently used step type is the \textit{Regularized Newton}.